adoptium/aqa-tests/external/jtreg-buffer/README.md

 # External jtreg-buffer Tests

-jtreg-buffer are tests, which under normal circumstances would end in OpenJDK regression test repositories, u they did not.
+jtreg-buffer are tests, which under normal circumstances would end in OpenJDK regression test repositories, but they did not.
-However, original authors disapeared, usptream did not accepted the change, or there was not proper time, or the author was simply lazy.
+However, original authors disappeared, upstream did not accepted the change, or there was not proper time, or the author was simply lazy.
 Those tests are pulled from https://github.com/rh-openjdk/jtreg-buffer repository.
-Buffer, like queue for waiting to be usptreamed.
+Buffer, like queue for waiting to be upstreamed.
-On long run, all those tests shoud be upstreamed but it is aprox 2years of man work and maybe usptream will not accept them all.
+On long run, all those tests should be upstreamed but it is approx 2years of man work and maybe upstreamed will not accept them all.
-If there is such test on  yor side, feel free to contribute.
+If there is such test on  your side, feel free to contribute.

 ## Running jtreg-buffer tests locally
 To run any AQA tests locally, you follow the same pattern: